aucad/aml-networks/readme.md

 make query
 ```

-(~24h) This experiment uses full cross-validation holdout set and repeats experiments using different model query limits.
+(~24h) This experiment uses the full holdout set and repeats experiments with different model query limits.
-By default, it runs attacks with limits 2, 5, and default iterations.
+By default, it runs attacks with max iterations: 2, 5, default (varies by attack).

 #### 2. Limited sampled input